pretix/pretix-docs/docs/guides/products/discounts.md

 ## Prerequisites

 Most of the methods described here are handled on the event level, so you have to create an event first.
-The article assumes some general knowledge on how to create and edit products, so it makes sense to take a look at the guide on [products](index.md) first.
+This article assumes some general knowledge on how to create and edit products, so it makes sense to take a look at the guide on [products](index.md) first.

 ## How To